-Using a sample ACT score report, we’ll walk you through how to interpret your ACT score:
+Using a sample ACT score report, we’ll walk you through the four steps to interpret your ACT score report:

 - Evaluate your composite and scaled scores

 1. Evaluate Your Composite and Scaled Scores

 The score in the top left, highlighted in purple, is your composite score.
 It is the average of your scaled scores.
 When you look up ACT averages for your school, this is the number they are referring to.
 We wrote an in-depth post about how the ACT is scored if you’d like more information on how your score came to be.